GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

   - Create **SLO alerts** from the UI for all 4 SLOs.
     - **Slow burn rate alert** (1.5-2.0x): Indicates minor issues or gradual degradation.
     - **Fast burn rate alert** (10x): Signals major outages requiring immediate attention.

+    > [!WARNING]
+    > **Alerts may not trigger in this lab!** The lab starts with poor SLI performance, which consumes the error budget almost immediately.
+The alert window is therefore very brief and may have passed before you reach this step.

 - **Observe burn rates for different SLOs**:
   - Keep an eye on the burn rates for the 4 SLOs for 5-10 minutes.
   - Has the recent app change introduced any issues.
 If so, where?
   - Estimate the burn rate for each SLO and identify which ones require immediate action.
   - What would an ideal burn rate be?
-- [Optional] **Observing Alert Triggers**:
-  - Which SLOs are triggering alerts?
-This indicates which services are failing to meet their objectives.
-  - What is the burn rate of the triggered alerts?
-This shows how quickly the SLO is degrading.
-A faster burn rate (e.g., 10x) signals a more urgent issue.

-> [!WARNING]
-> The lab setting makes it difficult to trigger alerts!
-Keep in mind that the SLIs were performing very badly at the start of the lab, eating into the error budgets from the very start.
-You might have just missed the window at which the burn rates would have triggered alerts.
-You might have also created the alerts after the burn rate hit the alert thresholds.

 ### Success Criteria

 - **Burn Rate Triggers**: Ensure you have created 2 burn rate alerts for all your SLOs (8 in total).
   - These alerts should be configured to trigger at different burn rates (e.g., 1.5-2.0x for slow burn, 10x for fast burn) to capture varying levels of degradation.
-- You've identified 2 problematic SLOs.
+- You are able to eyeball the error budget change rate of all the SLOs.
+- You've identified 2 SLOs with decling error budgets where one is declining very rapidly, while the other is declining more slowly.
-- [Optional] **Alert Activity**: While the exact number of alerts triggered will vary depending on the system's behavior, you should expect a few alerts.
+- [Optional] **Alert Activity**: While the exact number of alerts triggered will vary depending on the system's behavior, may see a few alerts.
+Don't be disappointed if you don't.

 ### Learning Resources